John Kluge: Columbia University

 Kluge gave over $510 million to Columbia University.
 Acknowledging the scholarship funds that enabled him to attend, Kluge gave more than $110 million to Columbia University between 1987 and 1993, primarily to endow financial aid for undergraduates from underprivileged backgrounds.
-His donations also help many of these students pursue Ph.D.s after they graduate by financing their doctoral studies.
+His donations also help many of these students pursue PhDs after they graduate by financing their doctoral studies.
 On April 11, 2007, Columbia University's President Lee C. Bollinger announced a $400 million pledge from Kluge, which the university was to receive upon the donor's death.
 The donation marks the fourth largest gift to an institution of higher learning in America, all designated for financial aid.
 This marks the largest pledge ever devoted exclusively to student aid to any single institution of higher education in the United States.

 University of Virginia

 In December 1997, John Kluge gifted the bulk of his world-class collection of Aboriginal Australian art to the University of Virginia.
 The gift led the University of Virginia to found the Kluge-Ruhe Aboriginal Art Museum, the only museum in the United States dedicated to the research and presentation of Aboriginal Australian art and culture.

 In 2001, Kluge donated his 7378 acre estate in Albemarle County, Virginia to the University of Virginia.
-The estate, valued in excess of $45 million, was the largest gift in the University's history.
+The estate, valued in excess of $45 million, was the largest gift in the university's history.
 UVa has been holding classes and seminars in the various buildings and on the grounds of Morven Farm in an effort to incorporate the land grant into their various course offerings.
 Many developments are in the works to improve the farm and make it part of the landscape of Charlottesville.

-In 2009 he donated $3 million to the University to foster end-of-life compassion.
+In 2009 he donated $3 million to the university to foster end-of-life compassion.